 1 tbsp Worcestershire sauce

-1 tsp hot sauce (adjust to taste)
+1 tsp hot sauce (or to taste)